thosgood/this-weeks-finds/markdown/151-200/week156.md

 That's basically it for this week.
 I just have a couple of questions about CPT.
-A while back on sci.physics.research I emphasized a little theorem that says: any self-dual irreducible unitary group representation H must admit an antiunitary intertwiner J: H \to H with either J^2 = 1 or J^2 = -1.
+A while back on sci.physics.research I emphasized a little theorem that says: any self-dual irreducible unitary group representation H must admit an antiunitary intertwiner J\colon  H \to  H with either J^2 = 1 or J^2 = -1.
 In the first case H comes from a real representation; in the second case it comes from a quaternionic representation.
 For more details, try this: